 - Consider a referral to early intervention or special education for a speech and language evaluation.

-What I can do to help
+What I can do to in the classroom

 - Narrate what I am doing in the classroom to expose students to language.